miciek/miciek.github.io/_posts/2016-04-10-reactive-ui-by-example.md

 {% endhighlight %}

 ### Static board
-Now we will create our first *React* component, which will be called...
-Board!
+Now we will create our first *React* component, which will be called... `Board`!

 {% highlight js %}
 // Board.jsx